 Put simply, I contracted M.E. as the result of viral Tonsillitis.
 I lost my career of twenty years, lost the ability to do all the things I love – from growing vegetables and baking to walking, carousing, gigging and general raucous fun.
 Constant pain, constant fatigue,and my particular favourite “brain fog” stole my life.

-I started to keep a journal, mainly to vent the frustration and grief that I was feeling for my old life.This worked reasonably well.
-More importantly I remembered how much I loved to write.
-Not for training manuals, management articles or technical sales jargon, but simply to write something I felt was worth saying.
+I started to keep a journal, mainly to vent the frustration and grief I felt for for my old life.This worked reasonably well.
+Most importantly I remembered how much I loved to write.
+It was amazing to write creatively again, and not just for sales or training materials.

-In 2014 I took the plunge and began studying Creative Writing with OCA .
+A couple of years into my illness, I took the plunge and began studying Creative Writing with Open College of the Arts .
 They are flexible (good for health) and cheap (good for wealth), they’re also pretty good at what they do, giving me enough support to grow, but enough space to breathe.

 Thank you so much for reading.
-If you’ve enjoyed it, please subscribe by pressing one of the buttons at the very bottom of this page.
+If you’ve enjoyed my work please subscribe by pressing one of the buttons at the bottom of this post.